themarcba/simple-rpg/README.md

 * Made a centralized place where all UI controlling takes place (UIController, duh)
 * Simplified hazards (no sub-classes anymore)
 * Added health display
+* Added backpack functionality (only liquids for now).
+Can be invoked with the space key.

 # Install